paper-trail-gem/paper_trail/README.md

 ## Testing

 You may want to turn PaperTrail off to speed up your tests.
-See the [Turning PaperTrail Off/On](#turning-papertrail-offon) section above.
+See the [Turning PaperTrail Off/On](#turning-papertrail-offon) section above for tips on usage with `Test::Unit`.

 ### RSpec